history-unibas/Postgresql-Project-Database/README.md

 ## Requirements
 - Python 3.10 or newer (only on Python 3.10 tested)
-- PostgreSQL (only on PostgreSQL 15.1 tested)
+- PostgreSQL (only on PostgreSQL 14.8 tested)
-- PostgreSQL extensions pg_trgm 1.6 and fuzzystrmatch 1.1
+- PostgreSQL extensions uuid-ossp 1.1, pg_trgm 1.6, fuzzystrmatch 1.1, dblink 1.2, and postgis 3.2.0
 - Packages: see requirements.txt

 ## Notes